GordonYi/Bootstrap_Research/README.md

 I think I did those things right and I think the next step is to do the simulation study, and I am thinking about that

+#### What are we doing:

+Fit the Splines regression for the data in Semipar

+Do the bootstrap sampling for n = 1000 times, find out the 95% CI for 10 time points inside the regression

+Things need to solve: do a simulation study, find out wheather those simulated points are dropped inside the confidence intervals

+Do it 1000 times, find out how many of those points are inside the CI

 ### Report for meeting 4

 6/22